Page contents

 What is NHS Continuing Healthcare?

-NHS CHC can be used to fund care in a whole host of settings, including your own home and in residential or nursing care.
+NHS CHC can be used to fund care in a whole host of settings.
+This includes your own home and in residential or nursing care.

 Who is eligible for NHS Continuing Healthcare?